sajjadGG/book-python/advanced/oop/access-modifiers.rst

     #.
 Initialize instances with ``features`` using ``*args`` notation
     #.
 Print instance class name and then both sum and mean
     #.
-Format output to receive a table as shown in output data
-    #.
 Compare result with "Output" section (see below)

 :Polish: